MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/hwa-create-mac.md

 manifoldjs http://codepen.io/seksenov/pen/wBbVyb/?editors=101
 ```

-4. Follow the steps in the video below to complete the packaging and publish your Hosted Web App to the Windows Store.
+4. Follow the steps in the video below to complete the packaging and publish your Hosted Web App to the Microsoft Store.

 [![Publishing a UWP Web App on a Mac using ManifoldJS](images/hwa-to-uwp/mac_manifoldjs_video.png)](https://sec.ch9.ms/ch9/0a67/9b06e5c7-d7aa-478d-b30d-f99e145a0a67/ManifoldJS_high.mp4 "Publishing a UWP Web App on a Mac using ManifoldJS")